MoonRamp/moonramp/book/src/install/install_docker.md

 The following ports are defined via `EXPOSE` - `9370`, `9371`, and `9372`.

-No other libaries or bins are included in the image.
+No other libraries or bins are included in the image.
 If you wish to build an image that includes other tooling you can use a [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) build to copy the MoonRamp bins.
 The docker image is very lean at around 35 MB.

 For more information on docker see [here](https://docs.docker.com/get-started/overview/).